Next Steps for On-Campus Research during COVID-19

 - All building occupants must follow the health and safety protocols detailed below, including conducting self-health assessments each time they enter a building, wearing face coverings and following all posted traffic flow guidance.

-- Essential, time-sensitive fieldwork may be permitted but requires approval from department chairs or center directors and completion of a safety plan that covers both activities at the field site and travel for researchers to and from the site.
+- Essential, time-sensitive fieldwork or other travel may be permitted but requires approval from department chairs or center directors and completion of a safety plan that covers both activities at the site and travel for researchers to and from the site.

 - The university is taking a phased approach to reactivating in-person human subjects research – prioritizing safety for participants, study team personnel and community members.
 If it is possible to meet research objectives without face-to-face interactions, you should continue using remote procedures for the foreseeable future.
 If you are unable to conduct activities remotely and you believe your study may meet Phase 1 expansion dimensions, you may submit a request to KU’s Human Research Protection Program (HRPP) to have your project assessed for possible reactivation.